William Prescott: American Revolutionary War

+by Prescott William 1788-1875} The Americans, although raw troops, fought with the bravery and obstinacy of veterans, until their ammunition was exhausted.
+Col. Prescott was always confident that he could have maintained his position, even with the handful of men under him, if he had been supplied with ammunition.

-Prescott told General Artemas Ward the Commander-in-Chief, that he would retake the place that night or perish in the attempt, if he would give him three regiments, with bayonets and sufficient ammunition.
-But from prudential reasons it was declined."
-While the British successfully captured Bunker Hill, the poorly organized colonial forces inflicted significant casualties, and the British were unable to capitalize their victory.
-They lost 50 percent of the force (killed or wounded) commanded by General Howe.
+Prescott told General Artemas Ward, the Commander-in-Chief, that he would retake the place that night or perish in the attempt, if Ward would give him three regiments, with bayonets and sufficient ammunition.
+But from prudential reasons it was declined.
+While the British successfully captured Bunker Hill, the poorly organized colonial forces inflicted significant casualties.
+The British were unable to capitalize their victory and a third of the force commanded by General Howe was either killed or wounded.

 Prescott is widely seen as having played a key role in the battle, keeping the relatively poorly trained militia under his command well-disciplined.
 As it was, however, the British were left in possession of the field, for they had carried the position at the point of the bayonet and technically the day was theirs.

 Among the many Americans who distinguished themselves at Bunker Hill the names of Prescott, Putnam and Warren stand out most clearly.
 While General Putnam was on the scene at Bunker Hill by some writers he was not in the redoubt at Breeds Hill at any time during the action, but was attempting to direct affairs, to unit commanders who often misunderstood or disobeyed orders from that position.
 Joseph Warren, a Massachusetts politician and member of the colony's Committee of safety (American Revolution), volunteered to serve under Colonel William Prescott in the defense of the redoubt as a private and wanted to be close to the battle.
 It is during the retreat from the redoubt on Breeds Hill that Joseph Warren was killed.